DrewWilson04/DrewWilson04/README.md

 Hey!
 My name is (An)drew, im from Ohio.
 I work for a home remodeling company.
 I am a Senior in High School, some things about me are that I love the ocean and the weather.
 I'm interested in Artificial Intelligence and the blockchain.

-I am currently working on rockets to study and collect data on tornadoes and tropical weather.
+I am currently working on rockets to study and collect data on tornadoes and tropical weather and am working on building a completely electric, carbon fiber car.

 **Reach out/connect with me:**